 Mr. Lobdell’s representative litigation matters include defending the following entities and individuals:

-Mr. Lobdell is recommended by Legal 500 US 2016 for his work with clients in the renewable/alternative energy industry and for his experience with shareholder litigation matters.
+Mr. Lobdell is recommended by Legal 500 US 2017 for his work with clients in the renewable/alternative energy industry and for his experience with securities litigation matters.
 He is also recommended by Legal 500 US 2013 for M&A Litigation.

 Download Our “Derivative Litigation” White Paper